JohnFlorinus/CloudNativeDevOps/README.md

 <h2>📘 Project Overview</h2>

 <p>
-This repository demonstrates a complete DevOps workflow for a containerized full-stack application.
+This repository demonstrates a complete DevOps workflow for a multi-container web app deployed to Azure.
 The setup automates <strong>build, push, and deployment</strong> processes using <strong>Azure Pipelines</strong> and provisions cloud resources with <strong>Bicep (Infrastructure as Code)</strong>.
 </p>